Google Translate Disclaimer

 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-Every year, educators co-ordinating SYA in their schools are invited to nominate at least one SYA graduate from their school.
-The SATCC also collects nominations from the Regina Industry Education Council, the Saskatoon Industry Education Council and the Regina Trades and Skills Centre.
-Since the scholarship launched in 2009, 56 industry sponsors have committed $740,000 to the fund.
+Every year, educators who oversee SYA in their schools are invited to nominate at least one graduating student for the SYA Industry Scholarship.
+The SATCC also seeks nominations from the Regina District Industry Education Council, the Regina Trades and Skills Centre and the Saskatoon Industry-Education Council.

-The Government of Saskatchewan has also invested through the Saskatchewan Innovation and Opportunities Scholarship, bringing total contributions to $1.27 million.
+The Government of Saskatchewan has also invested through the Saskatchewan Innovation and Opportunities Scholarship, bringing total contributions to nearly $1.28 million.

 For more information, contact: